English Progression Map 2023-24

-English at Fielding Primary School is taught discretely in English lessons, guided reading and phonics lessons.
-Skills in English are further developed within the creative cross-curriculum.
+The skills and knowledge of the English curriculum are taught through discrete English, phonics, reading, reading, spelling lessons and storytime.
+Skills are further developed within the wider curriculum.
 It is a subject in its own right and the medium for teaching; for pupils, understanding language provides access to the whole curriculum.
 Through being taught to write and speak fluently, pupils learn to communicate their ideas and emotions to others; through their reading and listening, others can communicate with them.
-Through reading in particular, pupils have a chance to develop culturally, emotionally, spiritually and socially.
-Literature, especially, plays a key role in such development hence through the Power of Reading children have the opportunity to explore whole-texts.
-All children are taught the skills required to be competent speakers, listeners, readers and writers.
+Through reading in particular, pupils have a chance to develop culturally.
+Literature, especially, plays a key role in such development hence through our recommended reading books, rich vocabulary is introduced.

 Pupils develop their ability to explain their understanding of books and other reading, and to prepare their ideas before they write.
 They are encouraged to discuss their ideas in order to make sense of their learning.